danbotMBM/dmj_web/blogs/twinkle/index.md

     dE = I^2 * R * dt
     ```
 2. Heat lost by the actual glowing of the bulb
     This is governed by the Steve Boltzman law.
-Which says that the energy released by a glowing black body is related to the differece in temperature and 2 constants, the Steve Boltzman constant and the specific emissivity of that material.
+Which says that the energy released by a glowing black body is related to the difference in temperature and 2 constants, the Steve Boltzman constant and the specific emissivity of that material.
     ```
     dE = (T_i^4 - T_0^4) * sbc * specific emissivity
     ```